 Following these practices keeps both data integrity and client satisfaction high.

-Common Bookkeeping mistakes and how to avoid them?
+Common Bookkeeping Mistakes and how to avoid them?

 Even experienced accountants occasionally make errors.
 Recognizing them early helps strengthen long-term bookkeeping accuracy.